znsio/nopo11y/charts/nopo11y-stack/samples/README.md

 # Configuration Guide

 These sample values file contains configuration settings required for proper functionality of nopo11y-stack.
 To ensure a smooth setup process, certain placeholders have been included that need to be updated based on your setup.
-Follow the instructions below to customize the values file correctly for your choice of cloud.
+Follow the instructions below to customize the values file correctly for cloud of your choice.

 ## Configuration Instructions